-There are also cases outside of the industry, for instance hospitalizations, business registrations, or university enrollments.Incoming mail processing at an insurance company can also be viewed as a case where a certain case type is specified during processing (e.g. declaring a case as a rehab application in the context of a health insurance company).
+Case management can also be applied to incoming mail processing at an insurance company where a certain case type is specified during processing (e.g. declaring a case as a rehab application in the context of a health insurance company).